Hirsutism and excessive hair growth in women – what can you do?

-Hirsutism is the medical term for excessive hair growth in women in areas where men normally have hair, such as the face, chest, abdomen and back.
-This hair is often thick, dark and coarse.
-Hirsutism is usually caused by an increased sensitivity to androgens (male hormones) or an increased production of them.
+Hirsutism is the medical term for excessive hair growth in women in areas where hair is normally found primarily by men, such as the face, chest, abdomen, and back.
+This hair is often thick, dark, and coarse.
+Hirsutism is usually caused by increased sensitivity to androgens (male hormones) or increased production thereof.

 Causes of hirsutism